The 4Cs: The Universal Language of Diamonds

 The carat is the unit of measurement for a diamond's weight.
 One carat equals exactly 0.2 grams and is subdivided into 100 points.
 A 50-point diamond, therefore, weighs 0.50 carats.
 The term takes its name from the carob tree, whose remarkably uniform seeds once served as a reference for gem merchants across the Mediterranean basin.

-Price per carat increases exponentially, not linearly, due to the growing rarity of larger stones.
+0grams — the exact weight of one carat Price per carat increases exponentially, not linearly, due to the growing rarity of larger stones.
 A 2-carat diamond does not simply cost double a 1-carat stone — it can be worth three to four times as much, because large rough crystals are considerably rarer in nature.
 Dealers refer to this phenomenon as the "price jump": at each psychological threshold (0.50 ct, 1.00 ct, 1.50 ct, 2.00 ct), the price per carat leaps significantly.

 It is essential to distinguish carat weight from "spread" — the visible surface area of a diamond when viewed from above.
 Two diamonds of identical weight can display very different face-up sizes depending on their cut proportions.
 A deeply cut diamond will concentrate its weight in the pavilion (the lower portion), appearing smaller face-up than a stone with ideal proportions.
 This is why gemologists systematically measure diameter in millimeters alongside carat weight.